mantisbt-plugins/traceability/README.md

 # Traceability
-Manstis BugTracker (http://www.mantisbt.org/) Plugin based on selected custom fields to establish issues traceability to both requirements and tests.
+[Manstis BT](http://www.mantisbt.org/) Plugin based on selected custom fields to establish issues traceability to both requirements and tests.

 ## Requirements
-1. Plugin for 1.2.10 and above
+1. Plugin for Mantis BT 1.2.10 and above
 2. Allow user to fill both requirement and test identifier :
     1. According to bug status
     2. In different string format